pisv/gethandly.wiki-playground/Step-Four.md

 In [[Step Three]] we have built a Navigator view for our Handly-based model.
-It works fine, except that it cannot display the outline of the editor's current contents for a Foo file -- it only "sees" the file's saved contents.
+It works fine, except that it cannot display the outline of the editor's current contents for a Foo file -- it only "sees" the saved contents of the file.
 In this step we will employ the so-called working copy facility to make the view even more alive.
 We will also use the resulting infrastructure to build the Outline page for the Foo editor -- another view of our model.
 The complete source code for this step of the running example is available